capstanlqc/cli_automation/mk_pisa22-ms-cg-ada_omtprjs/README.md

     └── ES-MS.tmx
 ```

-The priority for matches with equal score will be as follows, in descending order:
+The priority for matches with equal score will be as follows, in descending order (more to less priority):

 1. `PISA2021FT_CG` (auto-populated if 100% match)
 2. `PISA2022MS_COG` (not auto-populated)